logotype

 Highlights of the workshop

-Training Materials
+Training Materials – In preparation

-Building on the insights from this internal training, PLANETS has developed external training materials for conducting a SSbD Tier 2 assessment by QSAR modeling.
+Building on the insights from this internal training, PLANETS has developed external training materials as an introduction to LCC.
 These materials include:

-• Recording of the workshop [YouTube]
+• Recording of the session

 Additionally, all recorded sessions can be viewed on the PLANETS YouTube channel.